 So, let’s learn how to make the most of living with ADHD together.

-– I’m from New Orleans, Louisiana.
+I’m from New Orleans, Louisiana.
 I lived on Louisiana’s Northshore until I was 15 years old.
-My childhood was magical for the most part, and my parents did everything in their power to help me succeed.
+My childhood was magical for the most part.

-– I was in the ‘gifted program’ throughout all of middle school and junior high, even though I literally couldn’t follow along in math class (no matter how hard I tried).
+I was in the ‘gifted program’ throughout all of middle school and junior high, even though I literally couldn’t follow along in math class (no matter how hard I tried).
 But, I still loved writing, reading, creating stories, and interacting with the other ‘gifted kids’.
 This was a really amazing program.
 But, it also created a pretty big social divide between the ‘normal kids’ and the ‘gifted kids’.
-I was definitely bullied because I was in this program, and it caused me to bully other kids too.

-– I was a member of the Phi Delta Theta fraternity at Oklahoma State University.
+I was a member of a fraternity at Oklahoma State University.
 I never had a brother growing up, so I always wondered what it would be like to have an older brother.
 Joining a fraternity was one of the best decisions that I made.
 It instantly improved my social life, and gave me a massive network of friends to reach out to.

 My Thoughts On Using ADHD Medication

 ADHD medication is one of the few things that can quickly turn your life around, and help you climb out of a really bad situation, if you have ADHD.

 For example, there was a time when this website barely existed.
 I had written four or five articles for ADHD Boss, and then basically abandoned the website, because I became too busy with school work (this was in late 2015).

 Once I abandoned ADHD Boss, I forgot to renew my web hosting, and the website was basically kicked offline.
 That was almost the end of ADHD Boss forever.